 During the Test

-You should not eat or drink anything for the first 4 hours after you have swallowed the capsule.
-After 4 hours, you may have clear liquids – (but nothing orange, purple, or red and NO food).
-After you return to the clinic (after the 8 hours) you may return to your normal diet.
+You should not eat or drink anything for the first 3 hours after you have swallowed the capsule.
+After 3 hours, you may have clear liquids that are NOT RED.
+After you return to the office, you may return to your normal diet.
+If the capsule is placed in the hospital, you may remove the belt and return to your normal diet 12 hours after it was placed.

 After swallowing the capsule, and for the entire time that it is in your body, you should NOT be near any source of powerful electromagnetic fields like a MRI device or amateur (ham) radio.

-Do not remove the belt or disconnect any of the wires during the 8 hours of the test.
+Do not remove the belt or disconnect any of the wires during the test.

 After the Test